What is included in the burro trips?

 Do I need extra car insurance?

 Yes.
 United States car insurance is not valid in Mexico, and is not required to enter Mexico.
-Mexican insurance is easy to buy online, and can be obtained for about $8.00 USD/day.
-Try Sanborns for example.
-Mexican car insurance can also be obtained at most border crossings.
+Mexican car insurance is easy to buy online, and can be obtained for about $8.00 USD/day.
+Car insurance can also be obtained at most border crossings.

 What innoculations should I get?